Why we don’t like English classes

 - Say five sentences in English.
 There are usually 10-20 students in the class, so there is little time for you to speak English.
 Normal English classes are very poor speaking practice.
 (Conversation classes are better.)

 - Read a boring textbook.
 Almost all English teachers use textbooks.
 Want to know why?
 Because it makes their work easier.
 They don’t have to prepare for every class.
 They just do the next unit in the book.
 Textbooks make teaching easy.
 And they make learning boring and ineffective.
-You have to read stupid stories about Michael Jackson or a woman who lived in African jungle for two years.
+You have to read stupid stories about Michael Jackson or a woman who lived in the African jungle for two years.
 Then you have to answer questions about them and talk about them with other students.
 This is madness!
 All this nonsense that you don’t care about.
 It makes you think that learning English is boring.

 - Listen to a few grammar rules, such as “the present continuous tense is used for talking about developing and changing situations”.
-Learning grammar rules is the stupidest thing you can do.
+Memorizing dozens of grammar rules is the stupidest thing you can do.
 The two main reasons: 1) It is impossible to memorize all those hundreds of grammar rules anyway, 2) When speaking English, you don’t have time to think: “What tense should I use?
 Let’s see...
 I want to present the idea of action continuing up to the present time, so I should use the present perfect tense.”
 You want to use your English naturally.
 Grammar rules may improve your scores in tests, but they do not improve your English.

 - Do some grammar exercises.
 After talking about grammar rules, teachers usually give you some exercises, such as multiple choice or gap filling tests.
 Grammar exercises have two functions: 1) they make you review the grammar rules, 2) they test your English.
 The first function is useless because grammar rules are useless (see previous section).
 The second function, testing, is okay if you want to compare your knowledge with other people.
 But testing does not teach you any English.